Sums-of-Products/gibby/README.md

 ```bash
 g++ -std=c++17 -march=native -O3 -o gibby gibby.cpp
 ```
-The mandatory parameters are the data file (datasets used in the experiments are located in the `data` folder) and the number of main MCMC iterations.
+The only mandatory parameter is the data file (datasets used in the experiments are located in the `data` folder).
 For example, run the algorithm using:

 ```bash
 ./gibby  data/asia1k.dat -iter 1000